Saving Your Stories

 The Preserving Local History and Educational Trust (Te Pupuri I Nga Hitori o Te Rohe Trust) wishes to preserve the stories that have helped to shape our communities and our nation, and to make these accessible to New Zealanders both at home and abroad.

-Urgent preservation required
+Urgent preservation of our history required

 Newspapers are comprehensive records that capture local events, stories and knowledge all about the tāngata, businesses, clubs, and organisations that build a community.
 Preserving a community’s history is crucial to understanding who we are, and our tūrangawaewae.